rubenSaro/Feedback-Discovery/README.md

 # Feedback-Discovery

-The fMRI BOLD data used in "Estimating Feedforward and Feedback Effective Connections from FMRI Time Series: Assessments of Statistical Methods" is available for download in the BOX folder:
+The fMRI BOLD data used in Sanchez-Romero, R., Ramsey, J. D., Zhang, K., Glymour, M. R., Huang, B., & Glymour, C. (2019).
+Estimating feedforward and feedback effective connections from fMRI time series: Assessments of statistical methods.
+Network Neuroscience, 3(2), 274-306, is available for download in the BOX folder:

 https://bit.ly/datafeedbacks